MENU

 The Energy Trap grew from a conviction, formed over three decades of producing, managing and studying energy, that the gap between energy policy and physical reality has become dangerous – and that the public are perfectly able to acquire and apply the knowledge needed to challenge the policies being made in their name.

-Author image not available for Richard Lyon
+Author image: Richard Lyon